The Vitrendo glass box extension offers a minimal contemporary extension to this home without a costly bespoke design.

 The minimal connection of structural glass roof and walls differentiate between the original property and new contemporary extension, this a crucial design requirement for most listed properties.

-The contemporary glazed extension carefully fills the internal living spaces with natural light, using the minimally framed sliding glass doors as access to the garden, providing uninterrupted views of the perfectly landscaped garden with a slim sightline of 21mm.
+The contemporary rear glazed extension carefully fills the internal living spaces with natural light, using the minimally framed sliding glass doors as access to the garden, providing uninterrupted views of the perfectly landscaped garden with a slim sightline of 21mm.

 Primrose Hill, London